Chapter 9. Connection Points

 ATL implements all specialized event sink implementations using a

-single C++ class, _IDispEvent
+single C++ class, _IDispEvent.

 The _IDispEvent Class

-Let’s examine the _IDispEvent
+Let’s examine the _IDispEvent class.

 The first interesting aspect is that it is intended to be used as